 Many of these fake profiles were equipped with AI-generated photos.
 These images resemble real users, but they were made using AI tools.
 This is a new technique being used to evade the scrutiny of social media entities.

 Not all fake account users were not all AI-driven, as some accounts laid dormant for a long period of time before suddenly activating.
 This indicates the fake users hijacked the dormant accounts.

 After the study was published, Facebook took prompt action and removed all such accounts.
 YouTube also terminated some such accounts.
 The same was the reaction of Twitter, which said: “When we identify information operation campaigns that we can reliably attribute to state-linked activity — either domestic or foreign-led — we disclose them to our public archive.”

-The study findings show a new and ambitious effort by China to reach out to users accustomed to using social media platforms that are not allowed in the Chinese mainland.
+The study findings show a new and ambitious effort by China to reach out to users accustomed to using social media platforms that are not allowed in mainland China.